-There were thirty-eight wounds including five pressure injuries (three unstageable, one stage four and one stage three), all had section 31s completed.
-Other wounds were pressure injuries and skin tears.
-Assessments and wound management plans including wound measurements and photographs were reviewed.
+There were 43 wounds, including two stage II pressure injuries.
+Assessments and wound management plans, including wound measurements and photographs, were reviewed.
 An electronic wound register has been fully maintained.
 When wounds are due to be dressed, a task is automated on the RN daily schedule.
 Wound assessment, wound management, evaluation forms and wound monitoring occurred as planned in the sample of wounds reviewed.
-There are two wound care champions to ensure consistency is maintained in product use, assessment, and management of all wounds.
-Both have completed formal wound care management training.
-There is regular documented wound care nurse specialist input into chronic wound and pressure injury care.
+There is a wound care champion to ensure consistency is maintained in product use, assessment, and management of all wounds.
+They have completed formal wound care management training.
+There is regular documented wound care nurse specialist input into chronic wound.
 Caregivers interviewed stated there are adequate clinical supplies and equipment provided, including continence, wound care supplies and pressure injury prevention resources.
 There is access to a continence specialist as required.
 Care plans reflect the required health monitoring interventions for individual residents.
 The electronic myRyman system triggers alerts to staff when monitoring interventions are required.
-Caregivers complete monitoring charts, including observations, behaviour charts; bowel chart, blood pressure; weight, food, and fluid; turning charts, intentional rounding, blood sugar levels, and toileting regime.
-The behaviour chart entries described the behaviour and interventions to de-escalate behaviours including re-direction and activities.
+Caregivers complete monitoring charts, including observations; behaviour charts; bowel chart; blood pressure; weight, food, and fluid; turning charts; intentional rounding; blood sugar levels; and toileting regime.
+The behaviour chart entries described the behaviour and interventions to de-escalate behaviours, including re-direction and activities.
 Resident incidents are entered onto the electronic myRyman system and evidence timely RN follow up.
 Neurological observations have routinely and comprehensively been completed for unwitnessed falls as part of post falls management.
 Evaluations are scheduled and completed at the time of the interRAI reassessment.
 Written evaluations reviewed identify if the resident goals had been met or unmet.
 Long-term care plans had been updated with any changes to health status following the multidisciplinary (MDT) case conference meeting.
 Family/whānau are invited to attend the multidisciplinary case conference meeting.
-Short term issues such as infections, weight loss, and wounds are incorporated into the long-term care plan.
+Short-term issues such as infections, weight loss, and wounds are incorporated into the long-term care plan.
+Subsection 3.4: My medication The people: I receive my medication and blood products in a safe and timely manner.
+Te Tiriti: Service providers shall support and advocate for Māori to access appropriate medication and blood products.
+FA Policies and procedures are in place for safe medicine management.
+Medications in each unit are stored safely in locked treatment rooms.
+Caregivers, EN and RNs responsible for medication administration complete medication competencies annually.
+Regular medications and 'as required' medications are delivered in blister packs.
+The RNs check the packs against the electronic medication chart and a record of medication reconciliation is